Super Bowl LVII flyover show set to make history with first all-woman flight crew

-(WSVN) - As the Super Bowl weekend commences, a group of women fighter pilots is preparing to be part of the pregame festivities for the first time ever.
+GLENDALE, Ariz.
+(WSVN) — As the Super Bowl weekend gets underway, a group of women fighter pilots is preparing to be part of the pregame festivities for the first time ever.

 They are set to soar into history as they take part in the stadium flyover.

-The U.S. Navy showed the aircraft set to take flight over State Farm Stadium in Glendale, Arizona on Sunday and for the first in NFL history, the flyover will feature seven women.
+The U.S. Navy showed the aircraft set to take flight over State Farm Stadium in Glendale, Arizona on Sunday.
+For the first in NFL history, the flyover will feature seven women.

-One of the women, Lieutenant Kathryn Martinez, joined the navy in 2014, following in the footsteps of her grandfathers and dad.
+One of the women, U.S. Navy Lt.
+Kathryn Martinez, joined the Navy in 2014, following in the footsteps of her grandfathers and dad.

-“While I was in flight school, turns out, I enjoyed going fast, so, uh, jets seemed like a good fit,” said Drew.
+“While I was in flight school, turns out, I enjoyed going fast, so jets seemed like a good fit,” said Drew.

-For lieutenant Lyndsay Evans, her mother’s work at NASA led her to fly the EA-18G Growler.
+For Lt.
+Lyndsay Evans, her mother’s work at NASA led her to fly the EA-18G Growler.

 “We pretty much control the weapons systems on the aircraft,” she said.